-The rms-misfit averaged over the explosion clusters for CUB2.0\TH is about 1.04 sec, and misfit averaged over the GT5 and GT10 earthquake clusters averages 1.24 sec and 1.54 sec, respectively.
-These values are to be contrasted with misfit using the 1-D model AK135: 1.70 sec, 1.70 sec, and 2.10 sec, respectively.
-The 3-D model, therefore, delivers a 64% variance reduction relative to the 1-D model for the explosions and a 46% variance reduction for the earthquakes.
+The rms-misfit averaged over the explosion clusters for CUB2.0_TH is about 1.02 sec, and misfit averaged over the GT5 and GT10 earthquake clusters averages 1.24 sec and 1.54 sec, respectively.
+These values are to be contrasted with misfit using the 1-D model AK135: 1.73 sec, 1.69 sec, and 2.04 sec, respectively.
+The 3-D model, therefore, delivers a 65% variance reduction relative to the 1-D model for the explosions and about a 45% variance reduction for the earthquakes.
 The fact that the GT level affects the fit to the regional travel times is not surprising, but does lend support to the procedure that established the GT-level discussed in section 2.

-Tables 3 - 5 also list the cluster time baseline shifts for CUB2.0\TH and AK135 using the regional empirical phase path anomalies alone (i.e., in contrast to Table 1 in which teleseismic travel times were used).
+Tables 3 - 5 also list the cluster time baseline shifts for CUB2.0_TH and AK135 using the regional empirical phase path anomalies alone (i.e., in contrast to Table 1 in which teleseismic travel times were used).
 The cluster time baseline shifts are introduced to compensate for origin time errors in the GT data base and to aid in phase identification, but they also act to correct model errors in both the crust and uppermost mantle, particularly beneath the cluster.
-Tables 3 - 5 show that, on average, the cluster time baseline shifts are systematically smaller for CUB2.0\TH than for AK135 (explosions: 1.04 sec versus 2.09 sec; GT5 earthquakes: 0.76 sec versus 1.44 sec; GT10 earthquakes: 0.28 sec versus 1.43 sec).
+Tables 3 - 5 show that, on average, the cluster time baseline shifts are systematically smaller for CUB2.0_TH than for AK135 (explosions: 1.04 sec versus 2.02 sec; GT5 earthquakes: 0.76 sec versus 1.42 sec; GT10 earthquakes: 0.28 sec versus 1.41 sec).
 In fact, they are smaller for all but two of the clusters which have anomalously small shifts for the 1-D model.
-This is presumably because the 3-D model CUB2.0\TH more accurately models near-cluster structure than the 1-D model AK135.
+This is presumably because the 3-D model CUB2.0_TH more accurately models near-cluster structure than the 1-D model AK135.
 (Results are not presented for the Aden or Sahara clusters because there are too few regional data for meaningful statistics.)

 Because the cluster time baseline shifts may obscure some problems with the model, it is also important to perform travel time comparisons without the shifts.
-Figure 17 compares the empirical P and $P_n$ path anomalies with the travel times predicted by a number number of models (1-D: AK135, PREM; 3-D: CU2.0\TH, CU2.0\EMP, AK135+CRUST5.1+S20A\TH) as a function of epicentral distance.
-The model AK135+CRUST5.1+S20A\TH is a $v_p$ model of the crust and mantle constructed by placing CRUST5.1 [Mooney et al., 1998] on top of P-wave speeds converted from the 3-D mantle $v_s$ model S20A [Ekström & Dziewonski, 1998].
+Figure 17 compares the empirical P and P_n path anomalies with the travel times predicted by a number number of models (1-D: AK135, PREM; 3-D: CU2.0_TH, CU2.0_EMP, AK135+CRUST5.1+S20A_TH) as a function of epicentral distance.
+The model AK135+CRUST5.1+S20A_TH is a v_p model of the crust and mantle constructed by placing CRUST5.1 [Mooney et al., 1998] on top of the v_p model converted from the 3-D mantle v_s model S20A [Ekström & Dziewonski, 1998].
 The model S20A was, in fact, developed as an aspherical perturbation to PREM, but because PREM was not developed to fit regional travel times, we replace it with AK135 as the spherical reference for this model.
-Finally, we use the theoretical conversion from $v_s$ to $v_p$ to compute the $v_p$ part of the mantle model; hence the suffix on the name AK135+CRUST5.1+S20A\TH.
+Finally, we use the thermoelastic conversion from v_s to v_p to compute the v_p part of the mantle model; hence the suffix on the name AK135+CRUST5.1+S20A_TH.